Alexis Ren Displays Her Gorgeous Body In A White Tank Top And Tight Blue Jeans

 In a second snap, she closed her eyes and tilted her head backward.
 She pushed her chest outward and her arms were pulled close together in front of her frame.
 Alexis closed her eyes and lips.
 Sunlight illuminated the left side of her body.
 This created a dramatic overall style for the image.

 The third photograph showed Alexis with her physique tilted backward.
 Her right hand was nestled in her hair and her tresses fell behind her.
 They appeared to be suspended in the air.
 A tattoo was seen on her right forearm.
-It said the name Alexandra in honor of her best friend reported Steal Her Style.
+It said the name Alexandra in honor of her best friend, reported Steal Her Style.

 The final image depicted Alexis as she looked straight at the camera.
 In this body shot, the left side of her tank top was dropped over her left shoulder to create a sexy effect.

-The model, who was a celebrity performer on Dancing with the Stars Season 27 alongside dance professional Alan Bersten and made it to the finals before coming in fourth place, received a flurry of responses to the sultry pics.
+The model, who was a celebrity performer on Season 27 of Dancing with the Stars alongside dance professional Alan Bersten and made it to the finals before coming in fourth place, received a flurry of responses to the sultry pics.

 “You look so much better blond,” remarked one fan, who loved Alexis’ hair color switch.